Bazhong

+Bazhong (巴中 (Bāzhōng, centre of Ba)) is a prefecture-level city in north-eastern Sichuan province, China.
+Its population was 2,712,894 at the 2020 census whom 1,064,766 lived in Bazhou and Enyang urban districts.
+As of the end of 2022, the resident population of Bazhong City was 2,658,800 people.At the end of 2024, the city's resident population was 2.613 million, including 1,278 million urban residents, and the urbanization rate of the resident population was 48.91%, an increase of 0.39 percentage points over the end of the previous year.
+At the end of the year, the registered population of the city was 3.543 million, a decrease of 23,100 compared with the end of the previous year.

 History

 Bazhong became a prefecture-level city in 1993.
 Its history goes back further; during the Xia and Shang dynasties, it was purportedly a vassal territory of Liang State.
 In the Spring and Autumn period, it was called Bazi (巴子).
 In the Qin and Western Han dynasties it was called Ba County (巴郡).
-In the Eastern Han Dynasty, around the year 100 CE, this was changed to Hanchang County (漢昌縣).
+In the Eastern Han dynasty, around the year 100 CE, this was changed to Hanchang County (漢昌縣).
 One hundred years later it reverted to Baxi County (巴西).
 Since then it has usually either been called Liang County (梁郡) or Yi County (益州).

 In ancient times, it was the land of the Ba Kingdom, and after the Qin Kingdom destroyed the Ba Kingdom, the Ba County was established.
-The Western Han Dynasty belongs to Dangqu County, Ba County.
-In the third year of Yongyuan in the Eastern Han Dynasty (91 years), Hanchang County was located in the north of Dangqu County, and it was governed by the urban area of Bazhou today.
-In the sixth year of Jian'an (201), Berkshire was renamed Brazil County.
-During the period from Shu Han to the Northern and Southern Dynasties, Dangqu County was repeatedly established, and Hanchang County belonged to it.
-In the first year of the Northern Wei Dynasty (504), Dagu County was established in Hanchang County.
+The Western Han dynasty belongs to Dangqu County, Ba County.
+In the third year of Yongyuan in the Eastern Han dynasty (91 years), Hanchang County was located in the north of Dangqu County, and it was governed by the urban area of Bazhou today.
+During the period from Shu Han to the Northern and Southern dynasties, Dangqu County was repeatedly established, and Hanchang County belonged to it.
+In the first year of the Northern Wei dynasty (504), Dagu County was established in Hanchang County.
 In the third year of Yanchang (514), Bazhou was established, named after the country of Cuba.
 In the second year of Xiping (517), Bazhou was moved to Hanchang County.
-In the sixth year (525) of Liangtong in the Southern Dynasties, Liangguang County was established in Hanchang County, and it was the county seat of Dagu County in Bazhou.
-In the second year of the elephant in the Northern Zhou Dynasty (580), it was transformed into a county.
+In the sixth year (525) of Liangtong in the Southern dynasties, Liangguang County was established in Hanchang County, and it was the county seat of Dagu County in Bazhou.
+In the second year of the elephant in the Northern Zhou dynasty (580), it was transformed into a county.